 Who is eligible for Palliative Care?

-Anyone with stress due to a serious, life threatening illness.
+Anyone with stress due to a serious, life-limiting illness.

 How Do I Start Services?

 Ask your doctor if palliative care services may be right for you, or call us directly at 828.692.6178 or 866.466.9734 (toll-free).

 How does Palliative Care differ from Hospice Care?

 While hospice care is meant for those with a life-limiting illness in the last several years or months of life, palliative care can help during any stage of illness.
 It can be provided regardless of a person’s life expectancy, at the same time as curative or life-prolonging treatments, and even in conjunction with other services such as home health.